Adding subtitles or 'captions' to a video is a common query we receive at VideoMyJob. There are a few reasons to add captions to your video:

 This is when the video file has the captions 'baked' into the video footage and cannot be turned off.
 This is a time consuming method of including all text as caption overlays and we do not recommend this for the videos made on our platform.

-This will commonly have a black backing and be in a larger font.
+This will commonly have a black or coloured backing and be in a larger font.
 For the accessibility users, it can conflict with their closed caption settings.

 These videos have a major advantage of possibly engaging a passive user watching the video on mute, however platforms are becoming smarter and identifying users watching without sound and are initiating the closed captions.